Kitware/HPCCloud/test/README.md

 ```

 ### Components
 Writing tests for React components can be a bit finicky.
 For components with reliance on state or props they may not fully render.
 Luckily you can manipulate the React components just like you would with plain javascript objects.
+For components that call a redux action or the client directly it's recommended that you mock those methods with expect spies.

 #### Template